(CNN) -- A 28-year-old Oregon woman has been charged with murder after the body of a new mother was found in the crawl space of her home.

 Police released a photo of Korena Roberts, who is charged with murder.

-"Doctors at the hospital could not revive the baby," said sheriff's Sgt.
+"Doctors at the hospital were not able to revive the baby," said Sgt.
 David Thompson of the Washington County Sheriff's Office in a news release.
-"They also discovered that Ms. Roberts had not delivered the baby at any time in the recent past."
+"They also discovered that Ms. Roberts had not delivered a child at anytime in the recent past."

-Residents in Roberts' neighborhood told KPTV that she had told them she was expecting a child, according to CNN affiliate KPTV.
+Residents in the woman's Mill Creek Drive neighborhood said Roberts had told them she was expecting a child, according to CNN affiliate KPTV.

-"She didn't appear to be pregnant to us," neighbor Doug King told the station.
+"She didn't appear to be pregnant to us," neighbor Doug King told KPTV.